SEI-SEA-1-25/diy-api/README.md

 | PUT | update | /widgets/:id | update one widget |
 | DELETE | delete | /widgets/:id | delete one widget |

-3. Move these routes into their own controller, and `app.use` that controller in your main server file.
+3. Move these routes into their own controller, and mount that controller in your main server file.
 -------

 ## **Steps to Achieve**